ESP32 touch sensor – How to use touch pins as a button

 How to use the touch sensor as a button in ESP32

 Now, we will see an example of using ESP32 touch pins as a digital button.
-Instead of using an external button, you can use any touch pin as a digital input pin for button..
-But to do so, you need to find the threshold of touch pin.
-By threshold, I mean what is the value without touching the wire and what is the highest value of the touch sensor after touching the wire. just note down this value and we will use it in our code to use touch pins as a digital button.
+Instead of using an external button, you can use any touch pin as a digital input pin for button.
+But to do so, you need to find the threshold of the touch pin.
+By threshold, we mean what is the value without touching the wire and what is the highest value of the touch sensor after touching the wire.
+Note down this value and we will use it in our code to use touch pins as a digital button.
 You can find the threshold by simply uploading the same code given above.
 Just measure these values on the serial monitor of Arduino IDE and note down the threshold value.

 For example in our case threshold is between 20-30.